 Often when I ponder about bigger questions in life, I tend to seek out mental occupation from TV shows, Movies or books.
 Lately I have been struggling with my personal approach to social media, trying to figure out if I should do something about it or distance myself from it.
-It has always been my philosophy to either disagree in silence or act, and thereby diversify circumstance; there is, to me, no excluded middle ground.
+It has always been my philosophy to either disagree in silence or act, and by acting I mean diversify and cultivate circumstance; there is, to me, no excluded middle ground.

 It was in my latest quest for media to help me occupy time, that I three days ago once again stumbled across Aaron Sorkin’s “The Newsroom”, which itself – in my opinion – is an entire chapter in inspiration.
 I have found no clearer definition of relevance, than what Mr. Sorkin is trying to tell the audience through that TV show.